MEA-Watsonx-bootcamp-IBM/Etisalat-Bootcamp/README.md

 ## 2. Architecture Overview

-We will build an **Etisalat Postpaid Plan Eligibility System** — a 3-agent pipeline that processes identity documents, validates eligibility, and processes payment.
+We will build an **Postpaid Plan Eligibility System** — a 3-agent pipeline that processes identity documents, validates eligibility, and processes payment.

 ```
 User